mc451742/CISC7016/README.md

 Title: A Comparative Study of Multi-layer Perceptron, Convolutional Neural Network, and Transfer Learning Architectures for CIFAR-10 Image Classification

+Abstract: This report explores image classification methods using Deep Learning (DL) on the CIFAR-10 dataset, focusing on three architectures: Multi-layer Perceptron (MLP), Convolutional Neural Network (CNN), and Transfer Learning (TL).
+Customized models based on these architectures are proposed, implemented, and evaluated.
+The report concludes with experimental results and a comparative analysis of the model's performance.

 The architecture of multi-layer perceptron (MLP):

 ![MLP](/figure/mlp.PNG?raw=true "MLP")